6 Delicious Health Benefits of Oysters

 ?6.
 Anti-Inflammatory Properties

 As a final health benefit of oysters for our list, oysters are a strong source of omega-3 fatty acids, which means they can help with regulating inflammation.
-So if your dietitian is on your case about getting more of those acids into your diet, consider going out for some oysters on the half shell.
+So if your dietitian is on your case about getting more of those acids or supplements into your diet, consider going out for some oysters on the half shell.